mtayler/simplelogger/README.md

 Usage:
 ------
-Create a new `Logger` object, and call `start` to begin logging.
+Create a new `Logger` object, and log away!

 Eg.

     import simplelogger

-    logger = simplelogger.Logger()
+    logger = simplelogger.Logger(threshold=simplelogger.INFO)

-    logger.start()				// Begin logging
-    logger.timestamp("Log this message with a timestamp")
-    logger.end(2, "An error has occured")	// Ends logging, prints timestamped exit code 2 with an error message
+    logger.info("'This is logged with level info'")
+    logger.warning("This is logged with level 'warning'"

+To show lower log levels:

+    import simplelogger

+    // to log 'info' level logs and up logger = simplelogger.Logger(threshold=simplelogger.INFO)
+    logger.info("this will log")

+    // to log 'debug' level logs and up logger = simplelogger.Logger(threshold=simplelogger.DEBUG)
+    logger.debug("this will log now too!")

 To log to file:

     import simplelogger

-    logger = simplelogger.Logger("path/to/file")
+    logger = simplelogger.Logger(log_file="path/to/file")

-    logger.start()		// Begin logging
-    logger.timestamp("Log this message to the specified file") logger.end(0)		// Ends logging prints timestamped exit code 0
+    logger.warning("this is logged to file")